 - Befriended CIA agent-turned-Communist Philip Agee

 In his 1971 book Defense Strategies for the Seventies, Halperin wrote: “The Soviet Union apparently never contemplated the overt use of military force against Western Europe.
 The Soviet posture … has been, and continues to be, a defensive and deterrent one … against a Western attack.”

 In the June 9, 1979 issue of The Nation magazine, Halperin wrote the following with regard to the Soviet-Cuban military intervention in Angola: “Every action which the Soviet Union and Cuba have taken in Africa has been consistent with the principles of international law.”

 In Target America – James L. Tyson's 1981 exposé of the Soviet Union's massive “propaganda campaign designed to weaken and demoralize America from the inside” – the author stated: “Halperin has emerged as probably the leading 'expert' on intelligence matters among the Far Left Lobby groups.
 He and his organizations have had a constant record of advocating the weakening of U.S. intelligence capabilities.
 His organizations are also notable for ignoring the activities of the KGB or any other foreign intelligence organization.
 His criticism of American intelligence misdeeds would give the impression that our agencies have been committing these crimes simply for their own villainous reasons in a world where the U.S. faces no external enemies whatever.
 A balance sheet analysis of Halperin's writings and testimonies ... gives Halperin a score of 100% on the side of output favorable to the Communist line and 0% on any output opposed to the Communist line.”

-Halperin remained CNSS Director until 1992, when the election of President Bill Clinton brought him back into government.
-In February 1993 Clinton's administration announced the appointment of Halperin to the new position of Assistant Secretary of Defense for Democracy and Peacekeeping.
-Halperin withdrew his name from consideration in January 1994, however, when his nomination was stalled by both Republican and Democrat U.S. Senators who refused to consent to a nominee with so radical a history.
+In February 1993, newly elected President Bill Clinton announced his appointment of Halperin to the new position of Assistant Secretary of Defense for Democracy and Peacekeeping.
+Halperin withdrew his name from consideration in January 1994, however, when his nomination was stalled by both Republican and Democrat U.S. senators who refused to consent to a nominee with so radical a history.
 Clinton thereafter appointed Halperin to several positions that required no Senate confirmation: “Consultant to the Secretary of Defense and the Under Secretary of Defense for Policy” (1993), “Special Assistant to the President” and “Senior Director for Democracy” at the National Security Council (1994-96), and “Director of the Policy Planning Staff” at the Department of State (1998–2001).